Gnocchi alla Romana with slow-cooker beef shank

 For me the braised beef was an afterthought; I needed a hearty meal for four out of this, with leftovers.
 Plain gnocchi wasn’t going to cut it.
 But the meat was delicious, rich and vegetable-studded.
 I used 2 lbs. of boneless beef shank in order to maximize my meat yield and followed Serious Eats’ osso buco recipe (minus the gremolata).

-The gnocchi alla Romana recipe I used was from Lucky Peach, by chef Mark Ladner.
+The gnocchi alla Romana recipe I used was from Lucky Peach, by chef Mark Ladner (no longer online).
 I cooked mine for about 20 minutes at 500°F.

 Go make some!